quanganhquanganh/java-phase-end-proj-1/README.md

 # LockedMe
-LockedMe is a command-line application that allows you to manage files in a directory.
+LockedMe is a command-line application that allows you to manage files in all directories.
 It provides a set of commands to create, delete, list, and search for files.

 ## Features
 Create a new file in a specified directory.